-- Ensure that the floppy disk/USB flash disk is not write-protected and has at least 1024KB free space to save the file. - The succeeding BIOS screens are for reference only.
-The actual BIOS screen displays may not be same as shown. - Copy the AFUDOS utility (afudos.exe) from the motherboard support DVD to the bootable floppy disk/USB flash disk you created earlier. - 2.
-Boot the system in DOS mode, then at the prompt type:
+- Ensure that the floppy disk is not write-protected and has at least 1024KB free space to save the file. - The succeeding BIOS screens are for reference only.
+The actual BIOS screen displays may not be the same as shown. - Copy the AFUDOS utility (afudos.exe) from the motherboard support DVD to a bootable floppy disk. - 2.
+Boot the system in DOS mode. - 3.
+At the prompt key in afudos /o[filename]

-'''

-afudos /o[filename]

-'''

-where the [filename] is any user-assigned filename not more than eight alphanumeric characters for the main filename and three alphanumeric characters for the extension name.
+where the [filename] is any user-assigned filename of not more than eight alphanumeric characters for the main filename and three alphanumeric characters for the extension name.